node-red/node-red.github.io/docs/hardware/raspberrypi.md

 title: Running on Raspberry Pi
 ---

-There are two ways to get started with Node-RED on a Raspberry Pi.

-  - use the version preinstalled in **Raspbian** full image since November 2015.
-  - or **manual install** using an install script.

-You can then start [using the editor](#using-the-editor).

-## Raspbian

 Node-RED comes preinstalled on the full Raspbian SD card image that can be downloaded from [RaspberryPi.org](https://www.raspberrypi.org/downloads/raspbian/).

 While usable, this uses an older version of Node.js and it is recommended to upgrade to the latest using the bash command below.

+## Install / Upgrade

-If you have the minimal version of Rasbian, or other Debian based install, such as Ubuntu, or Diet-Pi, that doesn't have Node-RED already installed, you can install or upgrade using the Node-RED upgrade script command
+If you have a version of Raspbian, or other Debian based install, such as Ubuntu, or Diet-Pi, that doesn't have Node-RED already installed, you can install or upgrade using the Node-RED upgrade script command

     bash <(curl -sL https://raw.githubusercontent.com/node-red/raspbian-deb-package/master/resources/update-nodejs-and-nodered)